ShivikaPrasanna/brain_cancer_gene_expression/README.md

 # Dataset

-You can download the [Brain cancer gene expression (GSE50161) - CuMiDa](https://www.kaggle.com/datasets/brunogrisci/brain-cancer-gene-expression-cumida) dataset directly from Kaggle: , or you can download it in CSV format from [here](https://sbcb.inf.ufrgs.br/cumida) as shown in the following screenshot:
+You can download the [Brain cancer gene expression (GSE50161) - CuMiDa](https://www.kaggle.com/datasets/brunogrisci/brain-cancer-gene-expression-cumida) dataset directly from Kaggle, or you can download it in CSV format from [here](https://sbcb.inf.ufrgs.br/cumida) as shown in the following screenshot:

 ![Screenshot 2023-04-06 at 3 03 07 PM](https://user-images.githubusercontent.com/92266474/230482877-ca8a4463-5517-4d9b-ab08-f86ec51598e3.png)